Methone (moon): Physical characteristics

 In May 2012, the Cassini spacecraft took its first close-up photographs of Methone, revealing a remarkably smooth, but non-spherical moonlet.
-The other arc-imbedded moonlets, Pallene and Aegaeon, are thought to be similar.
+The other arc-imbedded moonlets, Pallene and Anthe, are thought to be similar.

 Methone's smoothness and excellent ellipsoidal fits suggest that it has developed an equipotential surface, and this may be composed largely of an icy fluff, a material that might be mobile enough to explain the moonlet's lack of craters.
 This material property causes Methone to take the shape of a triaxial ellipsoid, a type of ellipsoid in which all 3 of its principal axes are of different lengths.
 These differences reflect the balance between tidal forces exerted by Saturn and centrifugal forces from the moonlet's own rotation, as well as the moonlet's own force of gravity.

 Methone's longest axis points towards Saturn, and is 1.6x longer than its polar axis.
 This elongation is caused by tidal forces, whereas the elongation of its intermediate-length axis (1.07x the length of the polar axis) is caused by the centrifugal force of Methone's rotation.

 Methone's low-density regolith may respond to impacts in a way that smooths its surface more rapidly than on rigid moonlets such as Janus or Epimetheus.
 Movement of the regolith may also be facilitated by more "exotic" processes such as electrostatic effects.

 Methone has two sharply defined albedo regions, with albedos of 0.61±0.06 and 0.7±0.03.
 The darker of these regions is centered on Methone's leading side, reminiscent of the thermal anomalies on the leading hemispheres of Mimas and Tethys, and it has been suggested that increased exposure to electrons from Saturn's magnetosphere is responsible.
 However, in those examples, the thermal anomalies coincide with a distinct UV/IR coloration, which in the case of Methone is either highly subdued or undetectable.
 Thus a physical, rather than compositional difference may be responsible.
 Possibilities include variations in regolith grain size, compaction, or particle microstructure.

 Assuming that Methone is in hydrostatic equilibrium, i.e. that its elongated shape simply reflects the balance between the tidal force exerted by Saturn and Methone's gravity, its density can be estimated: 0.31 +0.05/−0.03 g/cm3, among the lowest density values obtained or inferred for a Solar System body.